GDF11

 Growth differentiation factor 11 (GDF11), also known as bone morphogenetic protein 11 (BMP-11), is a protein that in humans is encoded by the growth differentiation factor 11 gene.
 GDF11 is a member of the Transforming growth factor beta family.

 GDF11 acts as a cytokine and its sequence is highly conserved between in humans, mice and rats.
 The bone morphogenetic protein group is characterized by a polybasic proteolytic processing site, which is cleaved to produce a protein containing seven conserved cysteine residues.

 Tissue distribution

 GDF11 is expressed in many tissues, including skeletal muscle, pancreas, skin, kidney, nervous system, and retina.

 Function

 Gene deletion and over-expression studies indicate that GDF11 primarily regulates the embryological development of the skeletal system.
 It may also help regulate development of the central nervous system, blood vessels, the kidney and other tissues.

-GDF11 improves neurodegenerative and neurovascular disease outcomes, increases skeletal muscle volume, and enhances muscle strength.
-Its wide-ranging biological effects may include the reversal of senescence in clinical applications, as well as the ability to reverse age-related pathological changes and regulate organ regeneration after injury.
+GDF11 was initially reported to improve neurodegenerative and neurovascular disease outcomes, increase skeletal muscle volume, and enhances muscle strength.
+However, several groups then showed that over-expression of GDF11 causes muscle wasting.
+In retrospect, this is not surprising, since GDF11 is 90% identical to myostatin, a known inhibitor of muscle growth.
+GDF11 binds the same ActRIIA/B receptors, initiating phosphorylation of the SMAD2/3 transcription factors.